SirMekus/mmuo/Readme.md

 ## Utility Functions

-> Please note that these functions depend on Bootstrap for operation.
+> Please note that these functions depend on Bootstrap for operation, and are among some of the functions exposed by this package for your consumption.

 ---